Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/_index.md

 ---

-    title: Access management
+    title: "Access management "
-    linkTitle: Access management
+    linkTitle: "Access management"
-    weight: 130
+    weight: 120

----
-This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.
+---This section describes how to configure access management when not using {{< TransferCFT/PrimaryCGorUM  >}}.

 Access management for {{< TransferCFT/axwayvariablesComponentShortName  >}} refers to the policy that allow users to perform actions on the product.